-Is the bible historically accurate or is it just a bunch of stories?
-Listen to these (1 to 5-minute) on-site interviews from Israel, Egypt, Turkey and Greece.
+Is the bible historically accurate or just a bunch of stories?
+Watch these (1 to 5-minute) on-site video interviews at historical bible locations in Israel, Egypt, Turkey and Greece.

 PAUL OF TARSUS/SAUL